Automatically Connecting Stub Networks to Unmanaged Infrastructure

 infrastructure-provided NAT64 prefix, while others may.
 In this

-case, when the infrastructure-provided NAT64 service appears on the
+case, when an infrastructure-provided NAT64 service is already

 To differentiate between infrastructure-provided NAT64 service and

-SNAC router-provided NAT64 service, SNAC routers that advertise
+SNAC router-provided NAT64 service, a SNAC router that advertises

-for this service.
-SNAC routers advertising their own service MUST
+'medium' for this service.
+A SNAC router advertising its own service

 In some cases a SNAC router may be administratively configured with a